Deltora Quest (book series)

 Deltora Quest is the collective title for three distinct series of children's fantasy books, written by Australian author Emily Rodda.
-It follows the adventures of three companions as they journey across the fictitious land of Deltora, endeavouring to recover the seven gems stolen from the magical Belt of Deltora and defeat allies of the evil Shadow Lord.
+It follows the adventures of three companions as they journey across the fictional land of Deltora, endeavouring to recover the seven gems stolen from the magical Belt of Deltora and defeat allies of the evil Shadow Lord.
 The series was first published in Australia in 2000 and has since been published in more than 30 countries.
 The series has sold over 18 million copies worldwide, including over 2 million in Australia.
 It is published by Scholastic in Australia and the United States.
 In most countries, the series is illustrated by Marc McBride.

 The series consists of fifteen books: the first eight comprise the Deltora Quest series, the next three comprise the Deltora Shadowlands series (also known as Deltora Quest 2, Deltora II or Deltora 2) and the final four comprise the Dragons of Deltora series (also known as Deltora Quest 3, Deltora III or Deltora 3).
 There are also six other official bonus books to the series: The Deltora Book of Monsters, Tales of Deltora, The Authorised Ultimate Deltora Quiz Book, How to Draw Deltora Monsters, How to Draw Deltora Dragons and Other Creatures, and Secrets of Deltora.
 An anime adaptation of the series aired on Japanese television from 6 January 2007 to 29 March 2008.
 An anime adaptation also aired in Australia for a short time.
 A Nintendo DS game for Deltora Quest has also been made in Japan.
-In an interview as part of the 2011 Australian Council of the Arts Get Reading!
-Program Emily Rodda announced that she had sold the movie rights of the Deltora Quest series to a "prominent Hollywood production company."
+In an interview, as part of the 2011 Australian Council of the Arts Get Reading!
+Program, Emily Rodda announced that she had sold the movie rights of the Deltora Quest series to a "prominent Hollywood production company."